 If you’ve ever had the chance to work in a cubicle, you know what I’m about to say: cubicles suck.
 But, there’s always a way out.

-When you join an established engineering team, you’ll spend a large portion of your time maintaining legacy systems.
+When you join an engineering team, you’ll spend a large portion of your time maintaining legacy systems.
 Forget all the cool things you learned in school!
-It’s time to polish some rust.

 Popular business literature often depicts ageism as something that only happens to people over 40.
 In my experience, no one is safe from age discrimination.

-Ever been handed work and asked to finish it by some impossible deadline only to be forced to wait on everyone else?
+Ever been asked to finish work by some impossible deadline only to be forced to wait on everyone else?
 If so, welcome to the military mentality.